 Access: Black Cabs and Peugeot E 7’s fleet can accommodate one wheelchair per vehicle.

 Museums in Liverpool

 Merseyside Maritime Museum

-Based on the Royal Albert Dock, the Merseyside Maritime Museum is home to a collection of objects which document the social and commercial history of Liverpool.
+Based on the Royal Albert Dock, the Merseyside Maritime Museum is home to a collection of objects that document Liverpool’s social and commercial history.

 International Slavery Museum

 The International Slavery Museum documents historical and contemporary slavery.
 The only museum of its kind is also a hub of human rights resources.
 The museum is accessible to wheelchair users.
 However, restrictions apply due to evacuation procedures.

 Museum of Liverpool

 The Museum of Liverpool is a fantastic addition to the city’s museums.
 Charting Liverpool life through the ages, the Museum of Liverpool is a must-visit tourist attraction and a great day out for the whole family.
 As you would expect in a purpose-built museum, the entire site is accessible to wheelchairs.